kammitama5/kammitama5.github.io/_posts/2024-03-23-Saturday-March-23rd.md

 ## HACS Hack Day 2024

 ## I went to Hack Day today
+- It started at breakfast, when I mentioned the Kepler conjecture, and soon the whole table was talking about sphere-packing, which was hilarious.
-- I spent the first part of the morning deciding whether to go to the EasyCrypt tutorial or the Jasmin one, and decided to learn about [Jasmin](https://github.com/jasmin-lang/jasmin) instead.
+- Then, I spent the first part of the morning deciding whether to go to the EasyCrypt tutorial or the Jasmin one, and decided to learn about [Jasmin](https://github.com/jasmin-lang/jasmin) instead.
 Then I got nerd-swiped by a friend, Victor, who helped me work on a research project, and we looked at some code and some solutions together and it was lunch.
 We decided we would follow up after the conference.